MultiSafepay/docs/content/integrations/magento-2.md

 ## Magento Vault and Instant Purchase

-Magento Vault enables you to use [Instant purchase](https://magento.com/innovations-lab/instant-purchase), a feature that helps make repeat payments faster and easier, increasing your conversion.
+Magento Vault enables you to use [Instant purchase](https://magento.com/innovations-lab/instant-purchase), a feature that helps make repeat payments faster and easier, increasing your <<glossary:conversion rate>>.

 <details id="how-it-works">
 <summary>How it works</summary>